SSWConsulting/SSW.Rules.Content/rules/get-chatgpt-to-answer-step-by-step/rule.md

 * Add the magic phrase "Let's think step by step"
 * This is known as Zero shot chain of thought prompting
+* If you're unsure about a ChatGPT correction, ask "I'm not sure if XYZ is right?
+Can you explain it to me?".
+It might correct itself if it's wrong.

 ![Figure: Bad Example - It got the answer wrong](don-t-think.png)